-Dr Carole Nakhle, CEO of Crystol Energy, will teach at the Executive Course on Oil, Gas and Mining Governance, taking place on 11–15 September 2017 at the Blavatnik School of Government, University of Oxford.
-The course has been developed through a unique collaboration between Oxford University’s Blavatnik School of Government and the Natural Resource Governance Institute.
+Dr Carole Nakhle, CEO of Crystol Energy, taught at the Executive Course on Oil, Gas and Mining Governance, that took place on 11–15 September 2017 at the Blavatnik School of Government, University of Oxford.
+The course was developed through a unique collaboration between Oxford University’s Blavatnik School of Government and the Natural Resource Governance Institute.

 About the Course